Historic Preservation Incentive Programs For Historic Property Homeowners In Phoenix, Arizona

 - Pathway to Purchase Down Payment Assistance

-The Arizona Department of Housing (ADOH), acting jointly with the Arizona Home Foreclosure Prevention Funding Corporation (AHFPFC) and the Arizona Housing Finance Authority (AzHFA), to provide down payment assistance to qualified homebuyers purchasing a primary residence in 17 targeted municipalities in Arizona.
+The Arizona Department of Housing (ADOH), acting jointly with the Arizona Home Foreclosure Prevention Funding Corporation (AHFPFC) and the Arizona Housing Finance Authority (AzHFA).
+This provides down payment assistance to qualified homebuyers purchasing a primary residence in 17 targeted municipalities in Arizona.
 The assistance is an incentive to purchase in targeted housing markets that have been hardest-hit by foreclosures.